-Introduction: This procedure statement provides guidelines for the implementation of Trust work experience programmes in accordance with UK legislation up to and including 2023.
-It introduces the concept of Trust work experience, defines its purpose, and outlines the roles and responsibilities of key personnel, including the Board of Directors, Chief Executive Officer, Heads of School, Lead for Health, Safety & Premises , Teachers, Vocational Instructors, and Learners.
+Introduction: This procedure statement provides guidelines for the implementation of Trust work experience programmes in accordance with UK legislation up to and including 2024.
+It introduces the concept of Trust work experience, defines its purpose, and outlines the roles and responsibilities of key personnel, including the Board of Directors, Chief Executive Officer, Head of School / Associate Head of School, Lead for Health, Safety & Premises , Teachers, Vocational Instructors, and Learners.
 Appropriate control measures are provided to ensure the safety and well-being of learners during work experience placements.
 Additionally, expected behaviour from learners and the expectations of both the learner and the work experience provider are outlined, including vetting processes and measures to keep the learner safe.

-Legislation: This procedure statement aligns with the following UK legislation up to and including 2023:
+Legislation: This procedure statement aligns with the following UK legislation up to and including 2024: